Skip to Main Content

 Latest Recommendations

-The University of Chicago Press recommends that you acknowledge ChatGPT and similar AI tools when you reproduce its words and other content (e.g., images) within your own work.
+The University of Chicago Press recommends that you cite generative AI tools when you reproduce its words (quoted or paraphrased) and other content (e.g., images) within your own work.

 NOTE: This guidance is subject to change as each style develops its standards.
 Please check with the publisher of each style for the most current guidance, or consult with your instructor or a librarian.